-What is the impact of Lacework agent on CPU and Network resources?
+What is the impact of the Lacework agent on CPU and Network resources?

 The number of network connections made by the host determines the impact on the individual server.
 We have observed CPU usage of 1-2% and data usage of 1Kbps in current deployments.

-Does the Lacework agent work in kernel or user space?
+Does the Lacework agent work in the kernel or user space?

-The Lacework agent works in user space in offline mode.
-There is no dependency on IP tables, and agent does not slow down application connections.
+The Lacework agent works in the user space in an offline mode.
+There is no dependency on IP tables and the agent does not slow down application connections.

 How often does the Lacework agent collect data?

-Lacework is a continuous monitoring system, which collects the data every time there is any network activity.
+Lacework is a continuous monitoring system, that collects the data every time there is any network activity.
 The Polygraph is computed every hour.

 How is the Lacework agent updated?

 The Lacework agent is automatically updated when a new version is available.
 You have the option to change this setting in the agent configuration.